 To reduce this risk, everyone riding a bicycle, skateboard, inline skates and other popular forms of recreational or alternative transportation should always wear a helmet.
 This precaution should be emphasized when operating the device on a public road as well as on the rider’s own property or at a designated facility.

-Use Precautions When Engaging in Concussion-Prone Sports
+Use Precautions When Engaging in High-Contact Sports

 Thankfully, the public and the medical community have both begun to engage in conversations about the risks of concussions in sports.
 At the same time, people fail to recognize what a pervasive problem sports-related traumatic head injuries are.
 They are not just relegated to football players in the NFL or high school, for example.
 Major League Baseball players risk concussions, too, as do youth baseball players.